Mandaluyong

 Located directly east of Manila, Mandaluyong was originally a barrio of Santa Ana de Sapa (now a district of Manila) called San Felipe Neri.
 It separated and became its own town in 1841, and later acquired the name Mandaluyong in 1931 during the American occupation.
 In 1994, it became the first municipality of Metro Manila to become a city since the metropolis' establishment in 1975.

 At present, it is known for the Ortigas Center, a commercial and business center that it also shares with the city of Pasig.
 Notable institutions and establishments in the city include the Asian Development Bank, the headquarters of Banco de Oro and San Miguel Corporation and shopping malls like Shangri-La Plaza and SM Megamall.

-The city is bordered by Manila to the west, San Juan to the north, Quezon City to the northeast, Pasig to the east, and Makati to the south.
+The city is bordered by Manila to the west, San Juan to the north, Quezon City to the northeast, Pasig to the east, Taguig to the southeast, and Makati to the south.
 It is also the 6th-smallest city in the Philippines with a land area of 21.26 sqkm, similar to Makati and Marikina.

 Etymology

 There are different stories on the origin of the name Mandaluyong.

 One tells of how the place was abundant with a kind of tree called luyong, now more commonly known as anahaw (Saribus rotundifolius), from which canes and furniture were made.

 Another claims that the Spaniards named the place based on the report of a navigator named Acapulco, who saw the rolling hills frequently being lashed at by daluyong (“big waves from the sea”).
 This seems to confirm traditional pre-Hispanic stories that giant waves from the sea would meet the adjoining hills of the vast lowland, referred to as salpukan ng alon.
 Felix dela Huerta, a Franciscan historian, observed that the rolling topography of this land resembled giant waves of the sea.

 As with the etymological legends of many Philippine places, when the foreigners asked what the place was called, the locals answered with the description "madaluyong" ("undulating"), later transcribed by Spanish writers as "Mandaluyong," with the addition of an “n”.

 Another version of the name is based on a legend that a Maharlika named Luyong fell in love with Manda, the lovely daughter of a barangay chieftain.
 The chieftain did not like Luyong and forbade him Manda's hand.
 Luyong overcame this objection by winning a series of tribal contests, as was the custom at the time.
-The couple settled thereafter in a place which was later called “Mandaluyong" - a term made up of joining their names.
+The couple settled thereafter in a place which was later called “Mandaluyong" – a term made up of joining their names.